Azure-Samples/Microchip-PIC-IoT-Wx/PIC_IoT_Central.md

 - How do I know that my board is connected to WiFi?

 > The blue LED should be constantly on.
 A possible tip is to use your phone as a hotspot.
 Generally phones will let you know with a notification that a device connected to it.
 Note that if you are using an iPhone, make sure "Maximize Compatibility" is turned on.

+- I can't see my commands being typed on the terminal?

+> Try using [TeraTerm](https://osdn.net/projects/ttssh2/releases/).
+The defaults settings seem to work the best and it has additional features like session resumption and auto-finding serial connections.